cnhannon/cnhannon.github.io/about.md

 ## Moving into Data Analysis

 I became interested in data analysis through exploring tools like **Power BI**, **Python**, and **SQL**.
 I enjoy finding patterns in data and using it to tell a clear story.
-Recently, I've worked on projects such as:
+Recently, I have worked on projects such as:

 - **Ecommerce Data Analysis**: Using Power BI to find trends in customer behaviour and sales.
 - **Sleep and Productivity Study**: Working with others to look at how stress and sleep affect workers' alertness and productivity.

 ## My Aim

 I want to make data easy to understand, so people can use it to make smart choices.
-I’m always looking for ways to make data clear and useful.
+I am always looking for ways to make data clear and useful.

 ---

 **Get in Touch**
-You can reach me on [GitHub](https://github.com/cnhannon) or [LinkedIn](#) if you’d like to connect.
+You can reach me on [GitHub](https://github.com/cnhannon) or [LinkedIn](#) if you would like to connect.